 Introduction

 This Sampling and Analysis Plan (SAP) was prepared by the Utah Department of Environmental Quality (UDEQ), Division of Water Quality (DWQ) for the collection of storm water samples required to establish baseline water quality conditions associated with the Utah Inland Port (UIP) and quantify any impacts to water quality associated with it.
 The information obtained from the implementation of this SAP will be used by DWQ staff and researchers to determine the effects of the UIP on storm water quality before, during and following development.
 Data characterizing current water quality conditions will be used to compare against data collected during and after the development of the UIP.
-This is to determine the effects of the project on water quality and help direct the implementation of best management practices and mitigation measures to protect and improve water quality.
+This is to determine the effects of the project on water quality and help direct the implementation of best management practices and mitigation measures to protect and improve it.

 Background